- Post-Schrems II Workshop - 11 October 2021

 - PhD Training – 5 November 2021 and May 2022

 The PhD Training will be organised by Maastricht University in two parts: on the 5th of November 2021 (online) and in May 2022 (in person).
-For more information, see here.
+For the full program and registration details, see here.

 Past Events 2021